 A student who has been denied financial aid because of a failure to meet any of the SAP standards may complete an appeal form.
-An appeal form is available on the WC Financial Aid website under Forms.
+Appeal forms for grans and loans can be submitted through WC Aid Verification.
 A student must also have a FAFSA on file for the term in which they are requesting the appeal.
-The student will receive notification of appeal decision within three weeks from the date the completed appeal form and documentation was submitted to the Financial Aid Office.
+The student will receive notification of appeal decision within three weeks from the date the completed appeal form and documentation was submitted through WC Aid Verification.

 1. Financial Aid will not be provided for: